 - They Shift The Blame

 They hold you responsible for the relationship to end.
 They place the entire blame on you.
 They may even label you as selfish and demanding, and consider you as someone who had ruined the relationship single-handedly.
+Playing the victim is a form of manipulation for them.
+They avoid taking any responsibility or accountability for any of their wrongdoing.

 - They Insist You Are Committing A Mistake

 Having devalued you for long, they are prone to telling you that it is all your fault.
 If you are the one walking out of the relationship, they try to convince you that you are committing a mistake.
 They may even say that you are overreacting and can never get someone better than them.
+They want to make you feel bad for your decision and perhaps even regretful, making you re-think it.

 - They Try To Guilt-Trip You To Stay Back